 You'll now get asked to insert a project name and a template to start from:

-- Create empty full-stack dapp: With is option you will be given an empty full-stack dapp with wallet connection built-in using Rainbow Kit, optionally, you can also choose to add a blockchain development environment (Hardhat or Foundry) in the project and adding a pre-defined smart contract like ERC721, ERC721A etc.
+- Create empty full-stack dapp: With is option, you will be given an empty full-stack dapp with a wallet connection built-in using Rainbow Kit.
+Optionally, you can also choose to add a blockchain development environment (Hardhat or Foundry) in the project and add a pre-defined smart contract like ERC721, ERC721A, etc.

 Choose the "Create empty full-stack dapp" option.
 If you want to go with a prebuilt template, you can check out the docs for prebuilt templates.